 Electronics Engineering or rather Electronics and Communication Engineering is the branch of science and technology and is basically a part of Electrical Engineering discipline.
-It has a broad area of study including the study of linear and nonlinear electronic devices, semiconductor devices, study of electromagnetic spectrum and devices utilizing this spectrum for communication purpose.
+It has a broad area of study including the study of linear and nonlinear electronic devices, semiconductor devices, study of electromagnetic spectrum, and devices utilizing this spectrum for communication purposes.
 With the age of miniaturisation, the discipline also includes the study of Very Large Scale Integration or VLSI circuits.

 Some of the fields of study under the Electronics Engineering branch are –

-VLSI (Very Large Scale Integration) systems – The ever-reducing size of the electronic devices is made possible through this field.
+VLSI (Very Large Scale Integration) systems – The ever-reducing size of electronic devices is made possible through this field.
 It is the field of engineering where the system is created on a single chip.
 Not to stop here the technology aims at still reducing the size of the Integrated Circuits by reducing the MOS’s channel length.
 This is an ever-demanding industry and VLSI engineers are always sought after in this industry.

 RF Communication – This includes the study of wireless communication using radio waves and making use of the Electromagnetic spectrum.
 This type of communication is used in mobile phones, Internet of Things using Cloud technology, and short- and long-range radio communication.
 With the advancements made in 5G and Cloud technology, this branch of engineering is also highly preferred.